escapin/sElect/README.md

 sElect is a remote electronic voting system designed to provide **privacy** and **verifiability**.

-One of our goal is to establish the privacy property on the **implementation level** (code level).
-The code-level verification of sElect is carried out within the DFG Priority Programme *Reliably Secure Software Systems* (RS3) (https://www.spp-rs3.de).
+One of our goals is to establish privacyon the **implementation level** (code level).
+The code-level verification of the core of the system (implemented in Java) is carried out within the DFG Priority

-The core of the system is written in Java, while the applications built on top of the core are written in node.js.
+Programme *Reliably Secure Software Systems* (RS3) (https://www.spp-rs3.de).

 ## Dependencies